Refrigerator Cheese Torte No Bake Old Family Recipe Using Springform Pan

 Preparing the Corn Flake CrustClick thumbnail to view full-size

-Chill the crust before the cooled filling is added.
-Thus, this step needs to be done BEFORE the cheese mixture is made.
+- Chill the crust before the cooled filling is added.
+This step needs to be done before the cheese mixture is made.

 John Harvey Kellogg and Adventism (also shows the Battle Creek Sanitarium and some of the famous people who went there for treatment.)